 The athlete runs to the first cone, bends down and touches the ground with the right hand and turns over his left shoulder.
 Then he turns and runs back to the starting line, bends down and touches that line with his right hand and again turns over his left shoulder.
 Then he runs back to the first cone and runs around the outside of it (right shoulder inside), weaves inside the other cone and then around it (left shoulder inside).
 He runs back and around the first cone (left shoulder inside) before finishing by maximally accelerating and running through the gate past the starting line.

-- The athlete starts from the start position, 1 m before the timing gate. - Before and after each test there should be standing time of at least 1 second.
+Before and after each test there should be standing time of at least 1 second.